arturmpinho/Speranza/README.md

 ### **User Goals and Stories**
 #### **Goals**
-As a user my goals are:
+As a user I aim for:
+* A simple and intuitive website.
+* Easy navigation across pages.
+* Visually attractive and accurate information.
-*
+* Appealing call-to-actions.

 #### **Stories**
 As a user, I want to: